webforj/webforj-documentation/docs/components/field.md

 ### Spellcheck

-The Field can also be configured with spellchecking to help the user improve their input.
+The Field can also be configured with spell checking to help the user improve their input.
 Use the `setAttribute()` method to do this:

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=control_demos.textboxdemos.TextBoxSpellcheck'